o3de/sig-simulation/testing-guidance/workflow-tests/animation/animation-lkg-workflows.md

-# Animation LKG Workflow Tests
+# Physics LKG Workflow Tests

-Testing in this area should focus on the Animation functionality.
+Testing in this area should focus on the Physics functionality found in PhysX and other supported Nv Physics libraries.

 ## Common Issues to Watch For